Dushime20/COA-TASKFORCE/README.md

 # COA-TASKFORCE
-this is simple project photo gallery and javascript code challenge try too look on master branch
+this is simple project photo gallery and javascript code challenge try too look on master branch.